-Other expense, net
+Other (income) expense, net

-For the year ended December 31, 2020, Other expense, net, totaled \$1.1 million of expense, largely due to the recognition of a \$2.3 million charge associated with the withdrawal from a multi-employer pension plan, partially offset by \$0.5 million of net periodic pension benefit and \$0.4 million of foreign currency transaction gains.
-For the year ended December 31, 2019, Other expense, net, totaled \$0.6 million of expense, largely due to \$0.9 million of net periodic pension expense.
+For the year ended December 31, 2021, Other (income) expense, net, totaled \$1.7 million of income, largely due to the recognition of \$1.1 million of net periodic pension benefit and \$0.3 million of foreign currency transaction gains.
+For the year ended December 31, 2020, Other (income) expense, net, totaled \$1.1 million of expense, largely due to the recognition of a \$2.3 million charge associated with the withdrawal from a multi-employer pension plan, partially offset by \$0.5 million of net periodic pension benefit and \$0.4 million of foreign currency transaction gains.